impress-org/Give-Form-Countdown/readme.txt

 There you'll see our tabbed "Donation Form Options" interface.
 At the bottom is a new tab called "Donation Duration".
 There you'll have the following options:

-* **Set Duration** -- Enable or Disable your Duration features.
+* **Enable Duration** -- Enable or Disable your Duration features.
 All other fields will appear when you select "Enable".
 * **Donation Deadline** -- Set the Duration to end at a set number of days after the form is published, or at a specific day and time.
 * **Date** -- If you selected "Day & Time" above, you'll see this option.
 This is a datepicker to allow you to choose any date in the future.
 * **Time** -- If you selected "Day & Time" above, you'll see this option.
 Choose what time of day the form should close from a dropdown list.